Give for Texans – Lincoln’s Story

 I know I can never truly repay donors for their time and energy to donate, but trust me when I say it’s appreciated beyond measure.

 Lincoln has just begun his fight that will, at minimum, be two-and-a-half years long.
-He will be in and out of the cancer clinic at Cook Children’s hospital, trying to find his new normal in a life we never expected.
+He will be in and out of the cancer clinic, trying to find his new normal in a life we never expected.

 This disease is harsh, unfair and doesn’t care who it hurts.
 The precious children like Lincoln who are fighting childhood cancer have enough to battle themselves.
 We can and must lighten their load with donations of blood and platelets.